stevenjmesser/boring-magic/index.md

 That might mean:

 - reviewing your vision or strategy
-- forming or refining your product operating model
+- setting up your product foundations
 - helping you develop your product roadmap
 - getting a new thing off the ground (0 → 1)
 - progressing a thing to its next stage (1 → _n_)
+- reviewing your product operating model
-- nurturing community and culture, or
+- catalysing delivery teams, or
 - training, coaching and mentoring.

 If you need a designer or a developer too, we can tap into our network.

+Look at our [services](/services/) for more detail.

 ### Who we’ve worked with